 - If you want to change the Team Leader that has already been designated for a team, click on the notepad icon in the Team Details box to edit.
 Then select a new Team Leader from the dropdown list or create a new Team Leader record as described above.

 - Make sure you SAVE your changes!

 - This is a perfect time to clean up our database by ARCHIVING any Team Leaders appearing on your dropdown list that are no longer involved with the WordMasters Challenge program at your school.
-At the top of the TEAM DETAILS box, click on "Archive Students / Archive Team Leaders".
+At the top of the TEAM DETAILS box, click on "Archive Students / Team Leaders".
 Then select "Archive Team Leaders" from the list on your left.
-Click on the large red X to archive (remove from active lists) any individuals who should no longer receive email communications from WordMasters.
+Click on “archive” to remove any individuals who should no longer receive email communications from WordMasters.
 Thank you for helping us to keep our database current!

 - If you see any teams in your account that don't seem to belong (e.g., you have a 3B.1 team and a 3B.2 team, but you only enrolled one team), please CONTACT US so that we can correct the database.

 - While you are on the Manage Teams & Students page, you may want to set up your student records for each team.
 You can wait until you’re ready to submit Meet #1 scores, but you’ll be happy you took the time to set up your records ahead of time when you are racing to get the scores in by the Meet #1 deadline!